jmnunezd/commonlit_readability_challenge/README.md

 ## How to use this repository

 If you want to understand my end-to-end approach please read the notebooks in this order:
-- tools.py (optimonal to read, it includes the custom feature functions)
+- tools.py (optional to read, it includes the custom feature functions)
 - exploratory_analysis.ipynb
 - first_model.ipynb
 - final_model.ipynb

 if you only want to check the results go directly to the final_model.ipynb or the Results section bellow.

+&nbsp;

+## Dependencies

+Please in order to run this, be sure you have the following packages installed in your enviroment:
+ - numpy
+ - pandas
+ - sklearn
+ - nltk
+ - textstat (!pip install textstats)
+ - seaborn
+ - xgboost

 &nbsp;